-Distribution models have evolved and CCIR expects this evolutionary process to continue, particularly considering the rapid pace of change brought on by technological developments in the financial services sector.
+Distribution models have evolved and CCIR and CISRO expect this evolutionary process to continue, particularly considering the rapid pace of change brought on by technological developments in the financial services sector.

-However, regardless of the distribution model and medium used, insurers must ensure that consumers are treated fairly.
+However, regardless of the distribution model and medium used, Insurers must ensure that Consumers are treated fairly.
 Adequate protection is of paramount importance.

-- Development of distribution strategies includes the use of adequate information to assess the needs of different consumer groups. - Policies, procedures and controls put into place ensure that distribution methods are appropriate for the product, particularly in light of the legislation in force and whether or not advice should be provided. - Assess the performance of the various methods of distribution used, particularly in terms of fair treatment of customers and, if necessary, take the necessary remedial action.
+- Development of distribution strategies includes the use of adequate information to assess the needs of different Consumer groups. - Policies, procedures and controls put into place ensure that distribution methods are appropriate for the product, particularly in light of the legislation in force and whether or not advice should be provided. - Assess the performance of the various methods of distribution used, particularly in terms of fair treatment of Customers and, if necessary, take the necessary remedial action.

-Expectations to achieve this outcome (intermediaries)
+Expectations to achieve this outcome (Intermediaries)

-Provide information to the insurer, particularly in terms of fair treatment of customers in order to enable the insurer to revise its distribution strategy, when needed.
+• Provide information to the Insurer, particularly in terms of fair treatment of Customers in order to enable the Insurer to revise its distribution strategy, when needed.